How to Stop Grinding Your Teeth

 Individuals with autism are often afflicted with a range of medical and behavioral disorders; and bruxism, otherwise known as forceful grinding of the teeth, is just one of them.

 Like other sleep-related movement disorders, it can be hard to diagnose bruxism because it occurs while you’re asleep.
 You often need to piece clues together to figure out if you’re grinding your teeth at night.
-Common symptoms of bruxism include:
+According to the NHS, most people do not know they are suffering from bruxism because they do not know the symptoms.
+These are common symptoms of bruxism.

 - Headaches.
 These headaches are often around your temples or jaw.